alisajedi/as1-9/README.md

 # as1
-A fuel-tracking app for android phones
+A fuel-tracking app for android devices

 Tutorial Video at:  https://www.youtube.com/watch?v=QTpMupc079s